 The Weaver Leather company says its Smart cinch is "smart" because of the design of the near-side (left-hand side of the horse) design of the buckle.
 The buckle has a unique two-bar design (as opposed to most other cinches that just have one bar) with rollers on each bar.
 According to Weaver, and many product reviews we've read, this design allows for the cinch to be pulled snug more smoothly and easily.
 For more information on the Weaver Smart cinch, including instructions and our own brief review, please scroll down lower on this page beneath the cinches for sale.

 Below: The Weaver Smart cinch buckle.

-Below are Weaver Smart cinches for sale on eBay.
+Below are Weaver Smart cinches for sale on Amazon and eBay.

 About The Weaver Smart Cinch Design

 The Weaver Smart cinch has a unique two-bar design to its buckle, as opposed to the one-bar design on most other cinches.
 When pulling a cinch snug the two-bar design eliminates the latigo from rubbing on itself across the cinch buckle (more on this below), eliminating a potential source of friction that may cause a cinch to be difficult to snug.
 In addition, the Weaver Smart cinch has rollers across each bar to further contribute to the ease of snugging the cinch.
 The Weaver Smart cinch buckle is also narrower and straighter than most other cinch buckles, a design, according to Weaver, that allows for less "play" when snugging a cinch and helps to ensure a straight pull.

 Below: A "regular" cinch buckle.
 The latigo is passed through this type of buckle twice during the saddling process, allowing the latigo to rub over itself where it passes through the cinch ring.